 On Friday night, I planned the menus for the following week.
-On a sheet of 8 ½-by-11-inch paper folded in half, I wrote the menus on one side and the grocery list on the other.
-I always planned a “multiple meal” for Sunday dinner, so we’d have leftovers for Monday (or another) night.
-Maybe a roast beef or chicken.
+On a sheet of paper folded in half, I wrote the menus on one side and the grocery list on the other.
+I always planned a “multiple meal” for Sunday dinner, such as roast beef or chicken, so we’d have leftovers for Monday (or another) night.
 Then I’d plan the rest of the meals so I could start the next night’s meal while heating up the current night’s meal.

 It might go something like this:

-Monday: Leftover night.
-Reserved chicken meat goes into a quick casserole, soup, enchiladas or burritos; or make a chicken salad in lettuce cups (summer).
+Reserved chicken meat goes into a quick casserole, soup, enchiladas or burritos; in the summer, I might make a chicken salad in lettuce cups.
 Heat leftover vegetables or make a fresh one (like green beans).
 Serve leftover dessert.
-Start Tuesday night’s dinner by thawing 2 meals’ worth of ground beef or turkey.
+Start Tuesday night’s dinner by thawing two meals’ worth of ground beef or turkey.

-Wednesday: Spaghetti and meatballs.
-Brown meatballs and pour a jar of your favorite marinara sauce over them (doctor it up to taste).
+Brown meatballs and pour a jar of your favorite marinara sauce over them.
+(Doctor it up to taste.)
 While heating, cook pasta and make a salad.
 Start Thursday’s dinner by thawing chicken thighs.

-Friday: Fish and chips.
 Keep it healthy by lightly breading the fish with panko crumbs and sautéing in a minimum of fat.
 Oven-bake the fries; frozen are easy but fresh-cut are cheaper and better.
 Spray with some olive oil and sprinkle with sea salt before putting in oven.
-Make coleslaw (easy and way cheaper than buying it premade).
+Make coleslaw (easy and way cheaper than buying it pre-made).

 Remember, these are just some ideas.
 Change menus to reflect your own family’s tastes.

-Caution: Be sure to always thaw meats in the refrigerator.
+Always thaw meats in the refrigerator.
 Taking them out of the freezer the night before expedites the process.
-Don’t put meat in the coldest part of the fridge – it’ll thaw better on a top shelf.
+Don’t put meat in the coldest part of the fridge; it’ll thaw better on a top shelf.
 Be sure protein is well wrapped so it doesn’t drip juices on other foods.

-This method keeps you organized and saves you both time and money – I guarantee it.
+This meal-planning method keeps you organized and saves you both time and money.
 You aren’t tempted to buy expensive fast food or take-out.
-And best of all, you have a nice dinner for your family so you can sit down together every night for a few minutes, anyway.
+And best of all, you are able to cook a nice dinner for your family, so you can sit down together every night — for a few minutes, anyway.
 What price can you put on that?